 Aretha’s father encouraged her to sing.
 When she was very small, her father would stand her on a chair to be seen from the pews when she sang in church.
 She learned to play piano by ear, although she resisted formal lessons, and by age ten, she could foresee a career as a gospel singer.
 In her teens, she joined the junior choir that traveled with her father on his speaking engagements.
 While in California, the Franklins met the young Sam Cooke, lead singer with the gospel group the Soul Stirrers; they followed his career with interest as he left the Soul Stirrers to focus instead on secular pop music.
 Sam Cooke’s success made a deep impression on young Aretha, who began to wonder if she too might pursue a music career outside of the church.

-Her teenage years were difficult; while still a teenager, she gave birth to two daughters by different boyfriends.
+Her teenage years were difficult; while still a teenager, she gave birth to two sons by different boyfriends.
 Her grandmother and older sisters helped raise the children while Aretha continued to work at her music.
 With Rev. Franklin acting as manager, she recorded some gospel songs for a local record label, but her father felt she could do better with a larger national record company.

 Passing on an offer from Berry Gordy’s Motown Records in Detroit, Rev. Franklin prevailed on musician friends to form a small group to make a demonstration recording for Columbia Records.
 An executive at Columbia, the legendary producer John Hammond, was impressed with Aretha’s demos and invited her to New York for a live audition.
 Hammond and his colleagues were sold, and at age 18, Aretha Franklin was signed to a contract with the most prestigious of American record companies.
 Leaving her daughters with her family in Detroit, she moved to New York City to make her first major-label recordings.